-- For Proposal 1, the election of directors, the eleven nominees receiving the most "For" votes (from the holders of votes of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected.
-Only votes "For" or "Withhold" will affect the outcome. - To be approved, Proposal 2, the advisory approval of the compensation of our named executive officers, must receive "For" votes from the holders of a majority of shares represented and entitled to vote thereat either in person or by proxy.
+- For Proposal 1, the election of directors, the twelve nominees receiving the most "For" votes (from the holders of votes of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected.
+Only votes "For" or "Withhold" will affect the outcome. - To be considered to have been approved, Proposal 2, the advisory approval of the compensation of our named executive officers, must receive "For" votes from the holders of a majority of shares represented and entitled to vote thereat either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - To be approved, Proposal 3, the ratification of the selection by the Board of Directors of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2015, must receive "For" votes from the holders of a majority of shares represented and entitled to vote thereat either in person or by proxy.
+Broker non-votes will have no effect. - For Proposal 3, the advisory vote on the frequency of stockholder advisory votes on executive compensation, the frequency receiving the highest number of votes from the holders of shares represented and entitled to vote thereat either in person or by proxy will be considered the frequency preferred by the stockholders.
+Abstentions and broker non-votes will have no effect. - To be approved, Proposal 4, approval of the Iridium Communications Inc. Amended and Restated 2015 Equity Incentive Plan, must receive "For" votes from the holders of a majority of shares represented and entitled to vote thereat either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - To be approved, Proposal 4, the approval of the 2015 Plan, must receive "For" votes from the holders of a majority of shares represented and entitled to vote thereat either in person or by proxy.
+Broker non-votes will have no effect. - To be approved, Proposal 5, the ratification of the selection by the Board of Directors of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2017, must receive "For" votes from the holders of a majority of shares represented and entitled to vote thereat either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - To be approved, Proposal 5, the approval of an amendment to our certificate of incorporation that would increase the maximum number of members of our Board of Directors, must receive "For" votes from holders of a majority of the outstanding shares of common stock.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes also will have the same effect as an "Against" vote.
+Broker non-votes will have no effect.

-W HAT IS THE QUORUM REQUIREMENT ?
+WHAT IS THE QUORUM REQUIREMENT?

 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if stockholders holding at least a majority of the outstanding shares of common stock entitled to vote are present at the meeting in person or represented by proxy.
-On the record date, there were 94,536,180 shares outstanding and entitled to vote.
-Thus, the holders of 47,268,091 shares of common stock must be present in person or represented by proxy at the meeting to have a quorum.
+On the record date, there were 97,380,783 shares outstanding and entitled to vote.
+Thus, the holders of 48,690,392 shares of common stock must be present in person or represented by proxy at the meeting to have a quorum.